 When people think of Spain, they picture golden coasts.

 And oh so tasty meals and the comfort of a home found on a foreign shore.
-They flock to the country for the architecture, the museums, and the historical artifacts scattered about the world.
+They flock to the country for the architecture, the museums, and the historical artefacts scattered about the world.
 And, of course, they come for the chance to bear witness to the long-standing tradition of the bullfights.